RahulModak74/QUANTUM_GRAVITY_WITH_MW/THEORY/COMPLETE_THEORY_AND_ALGORITHM.md

 **vs. Loop Quantum Gravity**:
 - They have: Rigorous mathematics (spin networks, spin foams)
 - They lack: Practical applications beyond Planck scale
-- We have: Applications to real-world problems (battery degradation)
+- We have: Working algorithms like GPT4 to LLMs.

 **vs. Numerical Relativity**:
 - They have: Accurate simulations (black hole mergers for LIGO)